technopagan/adept-jpg-compressor/README.md

-adept-jpg-compressor
+Adept JPG Compressor
 ====================

-A Bash script to automate adaptive JPEG compression using common CLI tools
+A Bash script to automate adaptive JPEG compression using common CLI tools.